-- Any communication with a crew during a race, other than by means of an unaided voice, may be deemed outside assistance - Any crew receiving outside assistance may be disqualified from the event and may be subject to further penalties under Rule 8-5 - There shall be no following or pacing during the race by other boats or launches other than approved launches.
-Doing so risks action under Rule 8-4.
+- a.
+Any communication with a crew during a race, other than by means of an unaided voice, may be deemed outside assistance. - b.
+Any crew receiving outside assistance may be disqualified from the event and may be subject to further penalties under Rule 8-6. - c.
+There shall be no following or pacing during the race by other boats or launches other than approved launches. - Doing so risks action under Rule 8-5.